fkarg/fkarg.github.io/drafts/everything-f*cked.md

 > fundamentally makes our lives better.
 Much better.
 > The problem is ... well, the problem is _us_.

+I just wanted to note that I had to laugh out loud when reading this.

 > The only true form of freedom, the only ethical form of freedom, is through
 > self-_limitation_.
 It is not the privilige of choosing everything you want in
 > life, but rather, choosing what you will _give up_ in your life.

+For some reason this statement feels off to me, though I can't put my finger on it.
+It's just that ... something about it does not sit right with me.

 > The pain of regular physical exercise ultimately enhances your physical
 > freedom.

+Not just physical, also mental.
+And suddenly things really got interesting.

 > Freedom itself demands discomfort.
 It demands dissatisfaction.
 Because the
 > feer a society becomes, the more each person will be forced to reckon and
 > compromise with views and lifestyles and ideas that conflict with their own.

+It certainly is worrying, then, that bigger and bigger parts of the population do not seem to be able to _be_ in discomfort, no matter how small.
+My guess is that it will get worse, and then ... what?